samtron1412/docs/software/vim.md

 ## The Dot command
 The dot command lets us repeat the last change.
 - The last change could be one of many things.
 A change could act at the level of individual characters, entire lines, or even the whole file.
 - From the moment we enter Insert mode until we return to Normal mode, Vim records every keystroke.
 After making a change such as this, the dot command will replay all keystrokes.
+For examples: `A;something<Esc>`: this is the last change.
 - The dot command is a micro macro

 ## Undo - Redo in normal mode